Fields of moduli of three-point G-covers with cyclic p-Sylow, II: Further questions

 \begin{question} What if the condition $m_G = 2$ is relaxed in Theorem \ref{Tmain}? \end{question}

 Allowing arbitrary $m_G$ will require some new techniques, as the strong auxiliary cover is in general no longer a $p^{\nu}$-cyclic extension of $\proj^1$, making it difficult to perform explicit computations.
 However, it turns out to be true that, if the cover has bad reduction, the deformation data above the original component of $\ol{X}$ are all \emph{multiplicative}, even for arbitrary $m_G$ (this holds for $m_G=2$, by adapting Lemma \ref{Lfullbranch} to the $\tau = 0$ and $\tau = 2$ cases).
 One might hope to obtain results using variations on the deformation theory of torsors under multiplicative group schemes that Wewers develops in \cite{We:def}.
-Perhaps this could also provide a shorter proof of Theorem \ref{Tmain}.
+In the case where $v_p(|G|) = 1$, such deformation theory leads to a conceptual understanding of where the disks corresponding to the \'{e}tale tails of the stable reduction (as in \S\ref{Setaletails}) are located, in particular showing that such disks must contain rational points over a small field.
+It also does not rely at all on having $m_G = 2$.
+If one considers a more generalized version of Theorem \ref{Tmain} where no restrictions on $m_G$ or the branching indices are required, then generalizing \cite{We:def} to the case of larger cyclic $p$-Sylow subgroups might provide a more conceptual proof (in particular, with regards to the analog of \S\ref{Setaletails}).